Electoral district of Orange

 Orange is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
 It is a regional electorate that covers four local government areas in their entirety: the City of Orange, Cabonne Council, Parkes Shire and Forbes Shire.

 The seat has been held by Philip Donato since a by-election in November 2016.
 Donato was initially elected as a member of the Shooters, Fishers and Farmers Party but resigned in 2022 and became an Independent.

 History

-Orange was created in 1859.
-Orange and Hartley were absorbed into Bathurst, which elected three members under proportional representation, between 1920 and 1927.
-In 1927 Bathurst, Hartley and Orange were recreated as single-member electorates.
+The electorate of Orange was created in 1859.
+Between 1920 and 1927, Orange and Hartley were absorbed into Bathurst, which elected three members under proportional representation.
+In 1927, Bathurst, Hartley and Orange were recreated as single-member electorates.

-The area tilts strongly toward the National Party, as Labor hasn't held the seat since 1947, although it came close to winning at the 1996 by-election.
-The Shooters, Fishers and Farmers Party currently hold the seat, as Andrew Gee resigned to become ultimately the representative of the federal district of Calare.
+The area leans strongly toward the National Party.
+The Labor Party hasn't held the seat since 1947, although it came close to winning at a 1996 by-election.
+The Shooters, Fishers and Farmers Party won the seat at the 2016 by-election, after Andrew Gee resigned to successfully contest the federal electorate of Calare.